-- (iii) The Conditional Use has been discontinued for a period of twelve (12) consecutive or eighteen (18) cumulative months during a three-year period, unless extended by the Town Plan Commission.
-Said extension shall not to exceed six (6) months.
-A business of seasonal nature shall not be deemed discontinued during periods in which it is normally inactive (i.e., summer camps, ski hills, quarries, marinas, etc.). - (c) Upon determination or finding by the Town Plan Commission that the use must be terminated the owner of the premises shall be required to bring all lands and structures into conformity with the permitted use regulation of the Zoning District in which the property is located within sixty (60) days from such determination, unless such time is extended by mutual agreement of the Town Plan Commission and the owner.
-Upon determination or finding by the Town Plan Commission that changes in use or conditions of use are found to be more appropriate by the Town Plan Commission, any changes or required improvements or changes to use or operation as set forth by the Town Plan Commission, shall be made within sixty (60) days unless such time is specifically extended by mutual agreement of the Town Plan Commission and the owner. - (B) Conditional uses permitted.
-Subject to the foregoing, in addition to such uses enumerated in the district regulations, the following may be permitted Conditional uses in the districts specified, provided that a public hearing per Section 102, shall be held by the Town Plan Commission before approval for any such conditional use is granted.
+Upon determination or finding by the Town Plan Commission that the use must be terminated the owner of the premises shall be required to bring all lands and structures into conformity with the permitted use regulation of the Zoning District in which the property is located within sixty (60) days from such determination, unless such time is extended by mutual agreement of the Town Plan Commission and the owner.
+Upon determination or finding by the Town Plan Commission that changes in use or conditions of use are found to be more appropriate, any changes or required improvements or changes to use or operation as set forth by the Town Plan Commission, shall be made within sixty (60) days unless such time is specifically extended by mutual agreement of the Town Plan Commission and the owner.

+- (B) Conditional uses permitted.
+Subject to the foregoing, in addition to such uses enumerated in the district regulations, the following may be permitted Conditional uses in the districts specified, provided that a public hearing per Section 487, shall be held by the Town Plan Commission before approval for any such conditional use is granted.
 All references, in this Section, to residential districts shall include the rural residential density, rural home and suburban estate districts, unless otherwise noted. - (1) Adult-oriented establishments.
-In the Q-1 district, subject to the following: - (a) The building plans, site plan and plan of operation shall be submitted to and approved by the Town Plan Commission and Town Board. - (b) A license to operate an adult-oriented establishment has been issued for the subject property. - (c) Adult-oriented establishments shall be located in accordance with the requirements of Section 52 B. of this Code and not within 1,000 feet of any public or private school, church, religious institution, daycare center or Public Park.
-No adult-oriented establishment shall be located within 1000 feet of any residential district or any other adult-oriented establishment.
-The distances noted in this subsection shall be measured in a straight line without regard to intervening structures or objects from the closest point of the structure or portion of the structure occupied or proposed for occupancy by the adult-oriented establishment to the nearest point of the parcel of property or land use district boundary from which the proposed land use is to be separated.
+In the A-B and Q-1 districts, subject to the following: - (a) The building, site plan and plan of operation have been submitted to and approved by the Town Plan Commission. - (b) A license to operate an adult-oriented establishment has been issued for the subject property.